olmps/memo/.github/ISSUE_TEMPLATE/feature_request.md

 **Caso de Uso/Use Case:**

 <-- Quais casos de uso são impactados por essa nova funcionalidade?
-Quais problemas ela resolve? / What use cases this
+Quais problemas ela resolve? / What use cases would
-have direct impact by this new feature?
+have a direct impact on this new feature?
 What problems does it solve? -->

 **Proposta/Proposal:**

 <-- Faça uma breve porém informativa descrição da sua proposta.
 Se possível, ilustre ela com imagens / Do a brief and
-complete description about your proposal.
+complete description of your proposal.
 If applicable, illustrate it with images. -->